holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

 * Unauthorized requests to the bootstrap endpoint could leak details about what devices are running what hApps, and
 * Unauthorized requests to the signal/relay endpoint allow users of other hApps to freeload on your server's bandwidth.

-We plan to discuss authentication options more fully once the server's authentication feature has been fully built and tested.
+We plan to discuss [authentication options](https://github.com/holochain/sbd/blob/main/spec-auth.md) in the future.
 !!!